firefly-oss/lib-transactional-engine/docs/ARCHITECTURE.md

 ### Compensation policies

-Two compensation policies are supported by the engine:
+The engine supports multiple compensation strategies:
 - STRICT_SEQUENTIAL (default): compensate one step at a time in the exact reverse completion order.
-- GROUPED_PARALLEL: compensate in batches by original execution layer, running independent compensations in parallel within the batch.
+- GROUPED_PARALLEL: compensate in batches by original execution layer, running independent compensations in parallel within each batch.
 This reduces rollback time for wide layers.
+- RETRY_WITH_BACKOFF: sequential rollback with retry/backoff/timeout applied to each compensation (inherits step settings unless overridden per compensation).
+- CIRCUIT_BREAKER: sequential rollback that opens a circuit (skips remaining compensations) when a compensation marked as critical fails.
+- BEST_EFFORT_PARALLEL: runs all compensations in parallel; records errors via events without stopping others.

 When to use which
-- Use STRICT_SEQUENTIAL when compensations must respect a strict ordering due to business invariants or side‑effects, or when participants are sensitive to concurrency.
+- STRICT_SEQUENTIAL: when business invariants require strict ordering or participants are sensitive to concurrency.
-- Use GROUPED_PARALLEL when there are many independent steps to undo, compensations are idempotent and safe in parallel, and you want to minimize total rollback time.
+- GROUPED_PARALLEL: when compensations are independent and idempotent; minimizes total rollback time.
+- RETRY_WITH_BACKOFF: when compensations may transiently fail and benefit from bounded retries.
+- CIRCUIT_BREAKER: when certain compensations are critical and subsequent rollbacks should be skipped if they fail.
+- BEST_EFFORT_PARALLEL: when speed is paramount and partial failures are acceptable but should be observed.

 How to configure
 - Default Spring configuration wires STRICT_SEQUENTIAL.
 Override the SagaEngine bean to switch: